Gil1010/Gil1010/README.md

 - 👋 Hi, I’m @Gil1010
 - 👀 I’m interested in Art, Cosplay, Character Creation, Video Games, and Music!
-- 🌱 I’m currently learning too much for my brian to comprehend (Game Design and Development and a few minors)
+- 🌱 I’m currently learning too much for my brain to comprehend (Game Design and Development and a few minors)
 - 💞️ I’m looking to collaborate on required class projects with my classmate homies

 <!---